 Students will be aware that any usage, including distributing or receiving information, school-related or personal, may be monitored for unusual activity, security and/or network management reasons.

-merging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed.DD
+Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed.

+Downloading of materials and images not relevant to student’s studies is in direct breach of this Acceptable Use Policy and is strictly forbidden.

+Students will not attempt to access any social networking sites while in school or during school hours.
+Student access to these sites is forbidden during the above times.
+This access restriction also applies to any new social networking sites which may arise before the date of the next review of this policy.
 Social networking sites e.g. Facebook, are blocked under the schools internet filtering software.

 E-mail